6 Best Calendar Apps in 2026

 They don't stop there with the team slots function.
 It allows you to book slots with others and even use AI to find the best slots they think will work out.
 You can use group voting for your meeting times and also use a Calendly link for automatic bookings.
 The group voting feature is especially useful if you've ever tried coordinating a meeting with five people across three time zones.
 Instead of the email chaos, everyone votes on their preferred times and Vimcal picks the winner.

 The keyboard shortcuts are absurdly comprehensive.
-Like, if you're the type of person who hates touching your mouse, Vimcal is your app.
 Every action has a shortcut, and once you learn them (takes maybe a week of daily use), you can manage your entire calendar without clicking anything.
-It's the kind of speed optimization that sounds pointless until you're booking your 10th meeting of the day and you're just flying through it.

 Vimcal logo